jnikhila/learn-docusaurus/README.md

 ## Featured Projects

-* **my-docs-website**: An introductory docs-only project to help you get up and running with Docusaurus Docs-only mode.
+* **my-docs-website**: An introductory docs-only project to help you get started with Docusaurus Docs-only mode.

 ##  Upcoming Projects